 How Can I Keep Flies Away?

 Remove anything that the flies are attracted to.
 Keep your yard clear of dog poop.
 Secure trash can lids.
-Pick up trash, and remove any piles of rotting organic matter.
+Pick up trash and remove any piles of rotting organic matter.
 Standing water should be removed to keep flies and mosquitos away.

 Conclusion

 Our best overall choice of fly repellents for dogs is Absorbine Ultrashield Green Fly Repellent Spray.
 It’s eco-friendly and repels several insects, but the smell can be overwhelming.
 For a budget option, we like Flys-Off Fly Repellent Dog & Horse Ointment.
 It helps you apply the product with more precision around eyes, noses, and open wounds.
-We hope that our reviews have helped you decide on the fly repellent that’s right for your dog.
+We hope our reviews have helped you decide on the right fly repellent for your dog.